How to use Barnardo's online risk guide in practice

 If you’re not sure about a situation, you should follow your organisation's safeguarding procedure.

-Stay balanced with the positives online
+Stay balanced about the online world

 As a professional practitioner, you’re familiar with how to respond to risks.
 Use your common sense and take time to understand and balance the benefits and risks of online spaces.